 You will also want to conduct CRO testing to see if optimizations exist that will improve the application process.
-These tests can let you know if adding specific information (e.g., staff benefits) can improve conversion rates.
+These tests can let you know if adding specific information (e.g., staff benefits like insurance information or PTO) can improve conversion rates.
 It can also let you know what messaging is more compelling to applicants.
 For example, will offering work-from-home (WFH) benefits pull in more qualified applicants?
 Use your CRO testing to parse out these finer points and ensure you get the qualified applicants you need.

 3. Advertise to Create Touchpoints Along the Job Candidate Journey

 Recruitment campaigns are complicated.
 There’s no silver bullet that will generate a flood of new applicants.
 People choose to move to a new role for a variety of reasons, some of which you can impact and some of which you cannot.
 Your best approach is to tailor your messaging in the channels you use for each applicant type.
 Advertising can help you improve brand recall and support your outbound recruitment efforts by creating key touchpoints for applicants across the candidate journey.

 Google Ads are impactful because applicants using Google already have an “ask.”
 People turn to Google search and other job boards when they’re actively searching, which means they are likely unhappy in their jobs, new graduates, or transplants relocating.
 Reaching these people is easier than those who are happy in their roles, so optimizing your Google Ad campaigns can deliver real results.